Enjoy up to £485 in energy bill savings with cavity wall insulation!

 • The ECO4 Scheme is slightly different, as it rather obliges energy companies themselves to assist qualifying households.
 The scheme contains a variety of energy efficiency upgrades, including internal and external wall insulation grants.
 You can reach out to your energy provider to apply and determine whether you qualify.

-In both cases, households in low-income categories, or those with an Energy Performance Certificate (EPC) rating under D are likely to qualify.
+In both cases, households in low-income categories, or those with an Energy Performance Certificate (EPC) rating under D are likely to qualify for cavity wall insulation grants, or solid wall grant options.
 If one or more members of a household receive certain government benefits, they may also be eligible for wall insulation assistance.

 Insulating walls: regulations and requirements